-Each Mesh Deck is positioned between two pallet racking box beams allowing you to create a shelf for your pallets, boxes and lose gods too.
-Each panel is manufactured from a steel material called steel wire mesh, with three flared channels for strength and to help keep this in place by something called the waterfall design, which you can find at the front and back edges of the deck.
-To also prevent the deck from rusting there are various coating options to choose from.
+Each Mesh Deck is positioned between two pallet racking box beams.
+This allows you to create a shelf for your pallets, boxes and loose goods too.
+Each panel is manufactured from a steel material called steel wire mesh.
+It has three flared channels for strength and to help keep this in place using something called the waterfall design.
+This can be seen at the front and back edges of the deck.
+To also prevent the deck from rusting, there are various coating options to choose from.
 Check out our QTS Guide For Wire Mesh Deck Coating And Finishes blog to find out more about our coatings.

 The Benefits Of Using Mesh Decks